 After completing the payments under your plan, your debts, with a few exceptions, are usually discharged.
 Those exceptions include:

 - Certain debts which are not properly listed in your bankruptcy papers

 - Certain debts for acts that caused death or personal injury

 Filing Chapter 13 With Assistance From a Bankruptcy Attorney

 While filing for bankruptcy can be a complex process, it can be made easier with the assistance of a bankruptcy attorney.
 Tolar & Tolar is a debt relief agency in Alabama that helps those with significant debt to file bankruptcy and to regain control of their financial situation.
 We provide free initial consultations, during which we will determine if filing Chapter 13 bankruptcy is the right move for you.

 After our initial consultation, we can develop a plan and give you a rough estimate of what you could expect to pay into the courts and how long your repayment period will be.
 Our team of attorneys will then contact you to schedule a second conference.
-If you feel that you can live with what the numbers turn out to be, we can proceed with the filing.
-If you do not feel that a chapter 13 bankruptcy would be feasible at the estimated payments, we will be more than happy to explore other options with you.
+If you feel that the numbers are feasible, we can proceed with the filing.
+If you do not feel that Chapter 13 would be workable at the estimated payments, we will be more than happy to explore other options with you.
 Contact us today to get started!